sachin-dtu/sachin-dtu/README.md

 - **Open Source Contributor**: I actively contribute to various open source projects, lending my skills to make a positive impact on diverse and exciting projects.

-- **Programming Languages**: Proficient in [ Programming Languages: Python, JavaScript, CSS 🐍🌐🎨 Tools: Dialux Evo, AutoCAD, MATLAB, Microsoft Office, Tableau, Data Structure, Google Colab, MySQL 💡📐📊💻], I enjoy exploring new technologies and solving challenges with elegant solutions.
+- **Programming Languages**: Proficient in Python, JavaScript, CSS 🐍🌐🎨 Tools: Dialux Evo, AutoCAD, MATLAB, Microsoft Office, Tableau, Data Structure, Google Colab, MySQL 💡📐📊💻, I enjoy exploring new technologies and solving challenges with elegant solutions.

 - **Community Engagement**: Actively involved in community discussions and events, I believe in the power of a supportive and inclusive tech community.